phillip-haydon/philliphaydon.com/_posts/2013-06-26-setting-up-ubuntu-and-nginx-on-azure.md

 If you haven't change the directory then it should be currently empty.
 So now we can run the command `wget http://localhost` which will issue a request to the `localhost` domain and download the HTML file.

-You should end up with your terminal looking like:
+You should end up with your command-line looking like:

 	root@mono-sample-ph:~# wget http://localhost
 	--2013-06-26 15:07:43--  http://localhost/